ECE Funding Handbook

 For funding purposes the enrolment record for each child must include:

-- the child’s full name, date of birth, and home address
+- the child’s official name, date of birth, and home/residential address, and the child's preferred surname and first name (if any)

 - the days and times each child is expected to attend, and details of any later changes to the agreement signed and dated by at least one parent/guardian